deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 Advanced graph features
 ~~~~~~~~~~~~~~~~~~~~~~~

-Right now the agent we have created is a very simple one and does not behaves **exactly** as we wanted
+Right now the agent we have created is a very simple one and does not behave **exactly** as we wanted
 our bot to behave.
-Let's elaborate on that and see how can we improve our script:
+Let's see how we can improve our script:

 .. code-block:: python